Solve the world’s problems.

 No man is an island.
 What we do for others, we do for ourselves, along with the Law of Karma.
 I’m always looking for ways to randomly help people because I know I will receive help when needed.

 There are lots of ways to be of service to others, and most jobs offer this function.
-Police, firefighters, nurses, teachers, waiters, volunteers, mentors, coaches, bloggers, and so on are all ways to serve others.
+Police, firefighters, nurses, teachers, waiters, volunteers, mentors, coaches, bloggers, and others are all ways to serve others.

 I can tell you right now that service to others, when done correctly and without any expectation of something in return, is the surest way to get what you want out of life.